 The calcium balance

-Maintaining a regular adequate calcium intake is key, but you can eat foods other than dairy milk.
+Maintaining a regular and adequate calcium intake is key, but you can eat foods other than dairy milk.
 Good alternative sources for calcium include “collards, bok Chou, fortified soy milk, baked beans, and supplements that contain both calcium and vitamin D” (source).

 More than just milk